What’s the longest you have every waited for anything?

 2. CONTROL WHAT YOU CAN

-Control what you can and can't control.
+Identify what you can control and what you can't control.

 Just because you can be flexible with your time does NOT mean you need to be available all hours of the day.